George Hammond Whalley

 George Hammond Whalley (22 January 1813 – 8 October 1878) was a British lawyer and Liberal Party politician.
+He became chairman of the Llanidloes and Newtown Railway.

+Biography

 He was the eldest son of James Whalley, a merchant and banker from Gloucester, and a direct descendant of Edward Whalley, the regicide.
 George was educated at University College London, gaining a first class degree in Metaphysics and Rhetoric.
 He entered Gray's Inn in 1835, and was called to the bar in 1839.

 He was an assistant tithe commissioner between 1836 and 1847, writing over 200 articles for the Justice of the Peace between 1838 and 1842.
 In 1838 and 1839 he published a pair of treatises on the Tithe Acts, which were expanded and published in 1848 as The Tithe Act and the Whole of the Tithe Amendment Acts.